yjyin19/nlp_coursework/README.md

 ## SCAN-task

-An attempt to reporduce and improve theresults of [Lake and Baroni (2018)](https://arxiv.org/abs/1711.00350)
+An attempt to reporduce and improve the results of [Lake and Baroni (2018)](https://arxiv.org/abs/1711.00350)

-The implementation of the Tranformer model is from https://github.com/aladdinpersson/Machine-Learning-Collection/blob/master/ML/Pytorch/more_advanced/seq2seq_transformer/seq2seq_transformer.py